crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 This is the best of both worlds: **we get all the benefits of server-side rendering while maintaining truly reactive React components**.

-### Syncing Props
+{% anchor h3 %}Syncing Props{% endanchor %}

 A key phrase there: we need to render `Item` with the same props on the client and server (as evidenced by the last code snippet, above).
 That's a little frustrating, but not terribly difficult to do.
 A few viable approaches include:

 1. _Passing the initial props down through templating_.

     There's a good example of this behavior in Michael Hart's [react-server-example](https://github.com/mhart/react-server-example) repo, but here's the basic idea:

     ```js
     var props = { initialCount: 7 };